Luhtaje/Tracking-WebStack/README.md

 # About
 This project is a "web-stack" portion or user interface of an innovation project for Metropolia of applied sciences.
 The goal of the project was to test a LoRaWan-gateway as a tool to gather location data in low connection areas and send that data to the interface over cellular network for users to see.
-Product of the product would be used by groups of hunter hunting moose, to add reliability of receiving location data of the hunting dogs in low connection areas.
+Product of the project would be used by groups of hunters hunting moose, to add reliability of receiving location data of the hunting dogs.
 This project contains a Node.js backend, React frontend and a local SQLite database for the user interface.

 The point in general of an innovation project is not to complete the product per say, but more to prove a concept and learn about project management, research, teamwork and documenting.
 Therefore the user interface is still missing features that would be essential for a working product, such as: